 time trying to save my leg, which was badly hurt.
 On August 29th 1915, at 11.30am, my femoral artery starting haemorrhaging and so they quickly amputated my leg.

 It wasn’t enough and I died at 4.15pm that day, aged 23.
 I was buried the next day at Chatby Military Cemetery in Alexandria.
 I am also remembered on my family’s

 plot here in High Wycombe Cemetery.

-A G Thurlow researched and performed by Niall McCarthy
+Researched and performed by Niall McCarthy